 Writers are paid either a flat amount for the entire game script, or a percentage of the sales, possibly with an advance.
 We negotiate with writers on a case by case basis.

 To submit, make sure your work fits into one of the genres below and send a query introducing yourself and listing your past works and any credentials.
 Give us a brief description of your project with a beginning, middle, and end.
 Contact us through our contact page.

-Bara games can be x-rated or sweet and funny without graphic sex.
-There are very few western bara games at present and an enormous demand.
+Gay games can be x-rated or sweet and funny without graphic sex.
 The fan base is open to all well-executed, respectful, and enjoyable games.

 Yaoi games must have extremely strong premises propped up by exceptional art teams.
 There is an enormous amount of material for western yaoi fans to consume.
 For a game to sell well it needs to contain an irresistible premise, and something that generates buzz in the community.

 We are extremely selective with yaoi games and do not plan to make more than one a year.